Close

 What is Sustainability?

-Lion focuses on sustainability for itself and for the world in terms of environmental, social, and economic factors.
+Lion Group focuses on sustainability for itself and for the world in terms of environmental, social, and economic factors.
 A sustainable company is one that considers not only economic development, but also social and environmental impacts as it implements ongoing business activities based on long-term strategy.

 Contributing to the Achievement of the SDGs